johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 ### 3.2.2.
 Validated Mode

-Validated mode applies when the resolver explicitly queries for the SVCB RRset at the authoritative nameserver’s owner name (the nameserver FQDN) and obtains a DNSSEC-signed response that is successfully validated to the appropriate trust anchor.
+Validated mode applies when the resolver explicitly queries for the SVCB RRset at the SVCB owner name for the nameserver (i.e., _dns.<nameserver FQDN>) and obtains a DNSSEC-signed response that is successfully validated to the appropriate trust anchor.

 #### Requirements and behavior:

-- The resolver MUST issue a direct query for the SVCB RRset at the nameserver’s FQDN.
+- The resolver MUST issue a direct query for the SVCB RRset at _dns.<nameserver FQDN>.
 - The resolver MUST successfully DNSSEC-validate the SVCB RRset and its RRSIGs.
 - When validated, the resolver MAY use all fields of the SVCB RDATA for connection establishment and policy decisions, including: